Kendog09/Kendog09.github.io/docs/planning.md

 -Competitors, it could be difficult for people to start using the app due to the fact big companies like google maps are already peoples first pick option when searching for directions.

 ## Project Scope
+Code needed:
+-Data from Bristol open data must be uploaded to allow the map locations to be shown.
+-Map must be loaded onto the website and should be interactive incluing moviving it around and clicking.
+-Data that includes information such as facilities and opening times must be avaliable after searching.

+Other features needed:
+-The app must include a search-bar so users to search for locations near them.
+-The user must be able to add certain filters so only appropriate toilets will be shown.
+-It must request permission to find the users location and compare it to the nearest toielet to them.
+-The mobile device will require some sort of connection including wifi or mobile data.

 ![Insert your Context Diagram Here](images/context.png)